-Preventable Surprises and Ethical Systems are pleased to invite you to Breaking the Fever, an online mini-series.
+Preventable Surprises and Ethical Systems are pleased to invite you to Breaking the Fever, a podcast and online conversation series about shaping a better post-pandemic planet.
 We are convening thoughtful and creative experts to stimulate ideas on what we can do as individuals and institutions to tame the pandemic today and to make our societies and economies more resilient tomorrow.

 On April 7th, we were delighted to welcome Gillian Marcelle, PhD. a blended finance and international development expert, who led a conversation on reframing our shared understanding of innovation, resilience and systems change.
-Read her thoughts or listen to the recording.
+Read her thoughts.

 Opening the series on March 31st was Chicago-based strategist Michele Wucker, author of the international bestseller THE GRAY RHINO: How to Recognize and Act on the Obvious Dangers We Ignore.
 Her recent Washington Post article, “No, the coronavirus pandemic wasn’t an ‘unforeseen problem’“ challenges the idea that the virus and related market meltdown are “black swan” events that “nobody saw coming.”
-We re-recorded this episode on May 18th – listen here.
+We re-recorded this episode on May 18th.

 Useful readings and videos:

 The US National Intelligence Council 2017 report had concerns about pandemics:

 The Great Lockdown: IMF’s world economic outlook (April 2020):

 Countries without lockdowns are in a state of economic free fall too (paywall):